marisafrommsft/computerscience/Events and Hacks/Student Hacks/dubhacks/readme.md

 [https://doodle.com/poll/765qtyypuxnsvs2p](https://doodle.com/poll/765qtyypuxnsvs2p)

-## Booth talking points - all links in this section can be shared with students
+## Booth talking points (all links in this section can be shared with students)
 - [aka.ms/hackwithazure](https://aka.ms/hackwithazure) - tutorials and troubleshooting
 - Apply for a job at Microsoft (expect a LOT of interest in this)
    - Apply for internship or fulltime jobs at careers.microsoft.com